bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 Speaker 0: 00:20:29

-Right, yeah, There's a few nifty little tricks that we found while we have been writing our research code for this.
+Right, yeah, there's a few nifty little tricks that we found while we have been writing our research code for this.
 We start our search in the cluster by a number of initial candidate sets, and since we have them already, we just initialize with the ancestor sets that exist in the cluster, which is for every single transaction in the cluster, we have already a starting set.
 The next observation we had was when we have an ancestor set in a cluster that has fee rate x, any leave in the cluster, as in any childless transaction in the cluster, that has a lower fee rate than that, can never lead to a better candidate set than this.
-So, if you have a transaction A that pays 5 satoshi per byte, that has a child which pays 4, you will never get a better candidate set by including this child with 4 when you already have something that pays 5 satoshi per byte.
+So, if you have a transaction A that pays 5 satoshi per byte, that has a child which pays 4, you will never get a better candidate set by including this child with 4 when you already have something that pays 5 satoshi per vbyte.

 Speaker 2: 00:21:30